What Is a Secured Credit Card?

 Poor credit or a nonexistent credit history can make it more difficult to be approved for a credit card.
 One option is to apply for a secured credit card.

-A secured credit card is a card that requires the cardholder to secure the account with a deposit equal to the amount of the account’s credit limit.
-If you don’t pay your credit card balance, the credit card issuer will keep your deposit.
+A secured credit card is a card that requires the cardmember to secure the account with a deposit that will equal the account’s credit limit amount.
+For example, if you’ve been approved for a secured credit card and put down a $1,000 security deposit, your credit limit for the account is $1,000.

 Apply for the card